Chord Progression Expander

 by How To Write Songs

-End on the 'tonic' chord.
+End on the 'root/tonic/one' chord.
 In the key of C: (

 Am, F, G, C